steveklabnik/jujutsu-tutorial/src/introduction/how-to-read.md

 various primitive operations by some practical workflows you may decide to incorporate into your usage of `jj`.

-Additionally, we'll cover some advanced features of the tool: workspaces and colocated repositories.
-You may not use these, but it's good to know about them.
+Additionally, we'll cover two features you may never need, but should know
+exist: workspaces, which give you several working copies over one repository, and non-colocated repositories, which put the `git` repository backing your work out of other tools' reach.

 ## Fixing problems